RicaGhosh/Face-Detection---opencv/README.md

 # FaceDetection using OpenCV

-This project utilizes OpenCV Library to make a Real-Time Face Detection using the webcam as a primary camera.
+<b>This project utilizes OpenCV Library to make a Real-Time Face Detection using the webcam as a primary camera.</b>

 ## OpenCV